 Moor Hall itself was first recorded in 1282.
 A grade II* listed gentry house of mid-sixteenth century origin, Moor Hall is one of the most important listed buildings in the UK.
-Moor Hall was first recorded in 1282 and in 1533 it was acquired by Peter Stanley of Bickerstaffe, who built the present manor house.
+It was acquired by Peter Stanley of Bickerstaffe, who built the present manor house, in 1533.

 The Local Area

-To find us, leave the M58 at Junction 1 and follow signs for Ormskirk, you will pass St Mary's Church on the right hand side and Moor Hall is 1 mile further down Prescot Road on the right hand side.
+Moor Hall is a close distance to Town Green and Aughton Park railway stations, and we are a 25 minute drive from Liverpool and 50 minutes from Manchester.
+To find us, leave the M58 at Junction 1 and follow signs for Ormskirk, you will pass St Mary's Church on the right hand side and Moor Hall is one mile further down Prescot Road on the right hand side.

 Local Area Continued

 Aughton is an extensive agricultural and residential parish, adjoining the south & south-west sides of Ormskirk.
 It is one of the most attractive residential districts in the area with pleasant tree-lined roads, well served by shops and schools.
 There are three churches with two bell towers and the parish has won county awards for its well-kept village.
 St Michael’s Parish Church, Grade I listed, was built in the 14th century and still has remains dating back to the 12th and 13th century.

 Moor Hall is located in Aughton.
 One of Lancashire’s best kept secrets, Aughton is a quiet but attractive residential area on the outskirts of Ormskirk.

 The local area is well served with a good variety of shops and cafes.
 Ormskirk has a popular art gallery with some exciting exhibitions and contemporary collections.